 Over the next few pages, we list some common childhood illnesses and advise on what you should do.
 If you are unsure, contact your GP.
+See mychild.ie for information on common illnesses.

 Fever

 A fever is a high temperature of 38°C or higher.
 Most of the time, viral infections like colds and flus cause high temperatures.
 However, sometimes a high temperature can be a sign that your child has a more serious infection, like meningitis (see page 57).